Slavic and East European Studies

 - Ukraine in Europe

-Baylor University offers several Living-Learning Centers, which are housing opportunities designed to place students of common interests together in living and learning environments.
-The Baylor and Beyond Living-Learning Center is one that would be of particular interest to Slavic and East European Studies students.
-Although available to students of all majors and classifications, the Global Community LLC is ideal for students majoring in foreign languages or studies and wishing to put their skills into practice.
+Baylor University offers several Living-Learning Centers--housing opportunities designed to place students of common interests together in living and learning environments.
+The Global Community LLC within the Baylor and Beyond Living-Learning Center might be of particular interest to Slavic and East European Studies students.
+Additionally, the Center for Global Engagement offers study abroad programs specific to Slavic and East European Studies.